Forensic Scientist

 What do you think about the BLM?

-Asked by Kaylee about 5 years ago
+Asked by Kaylee over 5 years ago

 I think I am an expert in some areas of forensic science.
 I am not an expert in law, public safety policy or our political system.